-9.1.3 Components, subsystems and prototypes for cost-efficient electricity generation
+9.1.3 Components, subsystems and prototypes for cost-efficient electricity generation few.

-The marine energy industry is characterised at present by a number of different concepts that are in different stages of maturity.
-It is likely that the market will be consolidated in future, and the number of different concepts will be reduced to a few.
 It is therefore important at an early stage to study the energy conversion performance for different wave and current power technologies, as well as salinity gradient power technologies, by means of modelling (e.g. with the aid of generic models), designs and prototypes.
 Subsystems and components are also an important cost factor and need to be developed and tested.
 These may, for example, be subsystems for power transmission of control and monitoring.
 There is also a need for greater knowledge in the scaling up of individual units in a concept to farms.
 The development needs described here need to be processed with a strong link to financial models and calculations.